M256 (tank gun)

 The M256 is an American 120 mm smoothbore tank gun.
-It is a licensed-built German-designed Rheinmetall Rh-120 L44 gun tube and combustible cartridges with an American-designed mount, cradle and recoil mechanism.
+It is a Rheinmetall Rh-120 L44 gun tube produced under licence with an American-designed mount, cradle and recoil mechanism.
 It is primarily used by the M1 Abrams main battle tank.

 Origins

 A number of considerations had led the U.S. Army and its contractors to favor the Army's standard M68 105 mm gun over Germany's 120 mm Rheinmetall Rh-120 smoothbore gun for the XM1 Abrams.
 To begin with, the 105 mm gun was "the smallest, lightest, and least costly gun adequate for the job."
 Indeed, new kinetic energy ammunition for the weapon then under development by the Army promised to extend the gun's usefulness well into the future.
 And because the Army's other tanks, the M60 and the upgraded M48, as well as the tanks of virtually every other NATO nation, used the 105 mm gun, mounting that gun on the XM1 promised to increase standardization within the alliance.
 Moreover, the continuing development of the new ammunition for the XM1 would in effect automatically upgrade every other gun in NATO.
 For all of these reasons, the XM1's development proceeded "on the assumption that the 105 mm gun would probably be the eventual main armament."
 The tripartite British–American–German gun trials of 1975 produced a general agreement in the U.S. Defense Department that at some future point, a 120 mm gun of some design would be added to the XM1.
 Anticipating this, Chrysler and GM had both made changes to their tanks during development to make them compatible with a variety of main guns.
 After head-to-head testing between the Royal Ordnance L11A5 and the Rheinmetall Rh-120, the Secretary of the Army announced in January 1978, that the Rheinmetall 120 mm gun would be mounted on future production versions of the XM1.
 Although the L11/M256 120mm gun was chosen to be the main weapon of the Abrams in 1979, the improved ammunition for the gun still was not fully developed, thus delaying its fielding until 1984.
 A license was obtained for its manufacture at Watervliet Arsenal at Watervliet, New York.
 From October 1980 to September 1981, Watervliet Arsenal fabricated eight XM256 cannons and fourteen spare tubes.

 According to American tank historian Jim Warford, in retrospect, American intelligence underrated the effectiveness of Soviet armor.
 105 mm guns were a poor match for Soviet tanks.